mathisxy/emanuel/README.md

 <h1>LLM Discord Bot</h1>

-This project implements a custom Discord Bot with integrated LLM backend and optional MCP Integration.
+This project implements a custom Discord Bot with integrated LLM Backend and optional MCP Integration.